helloRupa/redux-in-react/README.md

 Don't forget to export!

-## BONUS: add another reducer for a new slice of state
+## BONUS: add another reducer for a new slice of state (combineReducers())
-Let's try adding hedgehogs to our app!
+Let's try adding peacocks to our app!

 ## Redux Checklist:
 1. Install Redux in your app